 This is not an easy issue.
 When we talk about achieving this goal or this aim, just with this initial step, with motivation, trying to apply these three principal pathways even just here, how seriously do we take the presentation of it?
 What are we renouncing?
 It’s not just the problems of this lifetime, Tsongkhapa makes it quite clear that the first stage of renunciation is meditating for a better rebirth.
 “But hey, I don’t believe in rebirth, or I don’t understand it, so what do I do now?”

-And then we go a few lines further and it says that we’re aiming to get rid of uncontrollably recurring rebirth, over and over and over again.
+Then we go a few lines further and it says that we’re aiming to get rid of uncontrollably recurring rebirth, over and over and over again.
 “Well, how can I aim for that if I’m very unsure about this whole issue of rebirth?”

-And then we go a little bit further and we want to help everybody else get out of uncontrollably recurring rebirth – that’s why we want to achieve enlightenment, right?
+Then we go a little bit further and we want to help everybody else get out of uncontrollably recurring rebirth – that’s why we want to achieve enlightenment, right?
 So, “What am I aiming for?
 Wouldn’t it be a little bit nicer to just say ‘I just want to get rid of all my psychological and emotional problems in this lifetime and really be able to really help everybody now?
 Can’t we just do without this rebirth business here?
 Because I’m really not sure about that.
 I don’t feel comfortable with that.
 OK, renunciation, bodhichitta, understanding of voidness.
 Let’s apply it within these limitations of just this one lifetime.”

 If we examine ourselves honestly, even if we’re convinced that we can actually do it in this lifetime – this is really what they’re talking about in the texts – are we comfortable with that?
 If everybody is talking about rebirth here in the standard texts, is it really appropriate to just say, “Well I don’t like that piece, so let’s throw that away?”
 “If I can throw out that piece because I don’t particularly like it, what about some of the other pieces?”
 Do we throw them away as well?
 So, what conclusion are we drawn to here?